matthewcrews/blog/content/blog/2022/03/performance-of-dus-and-active-patterns/index.md

 ## Benchmark Setup

 We will now set up two types of tests.
 The first set of tests will randomly jump around a `Node array`, check the Node type, and perform different work based on the case.
 This is most similar to the workloads I experience when writing algorithms for simulating manufacturing systems.
-For curiosity, I will also have a test for a linear traversal of a `Node array` and perform the same work as the random access.
+For curiosity, I will also have a tests for a linear traversal of a `Node array` and perform the same work as the random access.
 This should illustrate the difference in performance between a predictable access pattern and a random one.
 The branch predictor in the CPU will have a more challenging time with the random access, and we expect it to be slower.

 To see the impact of the Active Pattern on memory allocation and GC, we will include the `[<MemoryDiagnoser>]` attribute on a `Benchmarks` class that holds our tests.
 This will tell BenchmarkDotNet to monitor how much allocation is occurring.
 We should see the Active Pattern approach incur more GC activity.
-We also include the `BranchMispredictions` and `CacheMisses` hardware counters to how well the CPU can optimize our code.
+We also include the `BranchMispredictions` and `CacheMisses` hardware counters to see how well the CPU can optimize our code.
 The ideal code has `0` Branch Mispredictions.
 Whenever we mispredict a branch, we can lose 20 - 30 cycles worth of work depending on the CPU.
 Cache Misses occur when our data is not in the cache, and the CPU has to go out to memory to retrieve the data.
 The CPU will do its best to predict what data it needs and fetch it ahead of time.
 When it guesses wrong, we can incur a severe performance penalty.

 ```fsharp
 [<MemoryDiagnoser; HardwareCounters(HardwareCounter.BranchMispredictions, HardwareCounter.CacheMisses)>]